The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Comparison with other solids

-For all samples included in Fig.\ \ref{castner}, the inequalities $w > 0$ and $\mbox{d} w / \mbox{d} T < 0$ hold simultaneously, in clear contradiction to the examples of $w(T)$ curves for $\sigma(T)$ following pure augmented power laws.
-Thus, according to Sect.\ II.F, all these samples are very likely insulating, including the two samples which could not be classified in Ref.\ \onlinecite{Shaf.etal.89}.
+For all samples considered in Figure \ref{castner}, the inequalities $w > 0$ and $\mbox{d} w / \mbox{d} T < 0$, on sliding average, hold simultaneously, in clear contradiction to the examples of $w(T)$ curves for hypothetical $\sigma(T)$ following pure augmented power laws. -- In fitting the theoretical $w(T)$ to experimental data, there would be only a single adjustable parameter, the ratio $a / b$.
+Therefore, such a comparison is very meaningful. -- Thus, according to Section 2.6, all these samples, including the two samples which could not be classified in Ref.\ \onlinecite{Shaf.etal.89}, are very likely insulating.

-Moreover, since $w(T = {\rm const.},n)$ decreases with increasing $n$ in the proximity of the MIT, Figure \ref{castner} allows for a conclusion on the separatrix between metallic and insulating regions: It is very unlikely that constant $w(T) = 1/2$ or 1/3 might hold at the MIT itself.
-Hence, for Si:As, it is also unlikely that $\sigma(T)$ follows a pure power law with exponent 1/2 or 1/3 just at the MIT.
+Moreover, since $w(T = {\rm const.},n)$ decreases with increasing $n$ in the proximity of the MIT, our Figure \ref{castner} allows for a conclusion on the separatrix between metallic and non-metallic regions: It is very unlikely that $w(T) \equiv 1/2$ or 1/3 holds at the MIT itself.
+Hence, for Si:As, it is also very unlikely that $\sigma(T)$ follows a pure power law with exponent 1/2 or 1/3 just at the MIT.

-For four of the samples included in Fig.\ \ref{castner}, $w < 0.2$ although $\mbox{d} w / \mbox{d} T < 0$.
-For two of them, even $w < 0.1$.
-Thus, as follows from Appendix B, this graph is in accord with the hypothesis that the MIT is discontinuous at $T = 0$; compare also Figs.\ 10 and 12 of Ref.\ \onlinecite{Moe.etal.99}.
-This hypothesis contradicts the data analysis by Shafarman {\it et al.}\cite{Shaf.etal.89}, but it is supported by the lack of metallic Si:As samples with finite $\sigma(T = 0)$ extrapolations far below the $\sigma$ value where $\mbox{d} \sigma / \mbox{d} T$ changes its sign at low $T$, see above.
+We emphasize that $\mbox{d} w / \mbox{d} T < 0$ for all the samples considered in Figure \ref{castner} despite of the very weak $T$ dependences of $\sigma$ which a part of them exhibits within the $T$ range studied; for four of them, $w < 0.2$, for two of them, even $w < 0.1$.
+Thus, as we will see in Section 5, this diagram is in accord with the hypothesis that $\lim_{T \rightarrow 0} \sigma(T,n)$ is discontinuous at the MIT, whereas, for any $T > 0$, $\sigma(T = {\rm const.},n)$ is continuous.
+This hypothesis conflicts with the data analysis by Shafarman et al.\cite{Shaf.etal.89}, but it is supported by the above stated lack of possibly metallic Si:As samples with finite $\sigma(T = 0)$ extrapolations below half the $\sigma$ value at which, at low $T$, $\mbox{d} \sigma / \mbox{d} T$ changes sign when $n$ is varied.